MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-integration-security.md

 :::image type="content" source="./media/sap-extend-security-ipsec.svg" border="false" alt-text="Diagram that shows IPSec VPN on Azure.":::

 In the firewall, ensure that the IP address of the SHIR machine is allowed and configured appropriately.
 The following cloud data stores require that you allow the IP address of the SHIR machine.
-By default, some of these data stores might not require allow list.
+By default, some of these data stores might not require allowlist.

 - SQL Database
 - Azure Synapse Analytics